npc-gnu/noticpp/README.md

 # noticpp
 - **NotiCPP** is a software to make you remind something.

-> Note: THIS SOFTWARE ONLY WORKS ON BASH!
+> Note: THIS SOFTWARE ONLY WORKS ON BASH AND ZSH!
 ## How it works?
-It adds your input to *.bashrc* and every opening of your terminal it says your input.
+It adds your input to *~/.bashrc* or *~/.zshrc* and every opening of your terminal it says your input.

 ## How to install?